siimurik/BTE/README.md

 **mc_Cython.py**, which uses [Cython](https://cython.readthedocs.io/en/latest/),
 can offer faster execution times.
 The goal of using Cython is to speed up the Monte-Carlo process by translating timeconsuming functions into optimized C/C++ code and compiling them as Python extension modules.
-To run the Cython version, run the **setup.py** file to set up the Python modules with the command

-> python3 setup.py build_ext --inplace

 For this, Cython assumes the existence of *Python.h* header file.
-To enusure it is downloaded using the command for $apt$
+To enusure it is downloaded using the command for >apt<

 > sudo apt-get install python-dev   # for python2.x installs

 > sudo apt-get install python3-dev  # for python3.x installs

-For $dnf$
+For >dnf<
 > sudo dnf install python2-devel  # for python2.x installs

 > sudo dnf install python3-devel  # for python3.x installs

+To run the Cython version, run the **setup.py** file to set up the Python modules with the command

+> python3 setup.py build_ext --inplace

+After which you can run the **mc_Cython.py** like a normal Python file.

 **P.S.** Unfortunately, the speedup gained using **mc_Cython.py** was not the most significant.
 On my PC there was only a 30 second speed gain.